 The drive to Kwandwe is about two hours.
 They can organize a transfer for you or you can grab a hire car although of course, it will just sit at the main reception at the lodge until you leave.

-Tour Operators who can help plan your Safari Honeymoon
+Tour Operators who can provide African Safari Honeymoon Packages

 Kuoni has some fantastic luxury holidays and they have an entire area of their website devoted to Honeymoon Safaris.
-Virgin Holidays offer some great combinations of flights and accommodation for safari honeymoons.
+Virgin Holidays offer some great combinations of flights and accommodation for African safari packages.

-A growing industry in Africa is spa – check out my post on the best South African Spa options.
+⇒ A spa treatment is perfect for Honeymoons!
+Check out my post on the best South African Spa options.

 Like this post?
 Why Not Pin It?